What is a Conversion Factor and Why Should You Care?

 - Determine the Desired Yield: Think about what you need - are more friends crashing your dinner or do you need to double a formula?

-- Calculate: Plug these numbers into our trusty formula and voila!
-You have your conversion factor, ready for action.
+- Calculate: Plug these numbers into the formula and you have your conversion factor

 Calculation Example

-Okay, let's dive into a practical example to bring this to life.
+Let's dive into a practical example.
 Suppose you have a recipe that serves 8, but you only need enough for 3 people.
 How do we scale it down?

 - Original Yield: 8 servings